-Can any of our readers afford any intelligibles on the nature of these experiences?
-I notice in the morning papers that a church in Connecticut has made many children eign their names to a pledge that they'll become Christiane, and stay so.
+there as here.
+It takes one a long time to change, even when there are no hindrances.
+I notice in the morning papers that a church in Connecticut has made many children sign their names to a pledge that they'll become Christians, and stay so.
 Intelligent religion that!
-But a great many grown persons get other people to do their thinking for them, and pay them for it.
+But a great many grown persons get other people todo their hindra for them and may for it thinking for them, and pay them for it.

-The remark that my spirit father made, that we become new creatures in Jesus, is no mystery, as I have explained above: no contradiction, nor confession of the personal agency of Christ in the spirit's birth, death or continued life.
-It only proves that he carried himself with him finto his new home, with his memory of the expression he used to employ while preaching in this sphere.
-I noticed when he'spoke it, that he made quite a partie immediately after it, as if considering that he had used an expression, the meaning of which he iff not dimself appreciate in his new light, but have followed him into his waking moments; and supposing he meant what he repeated, what did he mean?
+The semark that my spirif father made, that we become new creatures in Jesus, is no mystery, as I have explained above: no contradiction, nor confession of the personal agency of Christ in the spirity birth, death or continued life.
+It only proves that he carried himself with him (into his proves that he carried himself with him (into his new home, with his memory of the expression he used to employ while preaching in this sphere.
+I noticed when he spoke it, that he made quite a parse immediately after it, as if considering that he had used an expression, the meaning of which he did not himself appreciate in his new light, but have followed him into his waking moments; and supposing he meant what he repeated, what did he mean?
 What does any body mean when he quotes that Scripture?
-Is it not a tight place to be in, and worse than Jonah's?
+Is it not astight place to be in, and worse than Jonah's? be in, and worse than Jonah's?

-I discover that our medium, although she was never known to read a book on Spirityalism in her He, and has no desire, apparently, to do so, and in fact knows little or nothing about the philosophy, her utterances completely corroborate what I read in the various works of the standard writers upon the subject.
+be in, and worse than Jonah's?
+I discover that our medium, although she was never known to read a book on Spiritualism in her life and has no desire, apparently, is do so, and in fact knows little or nothing about the philoso-phy, her utlerances completely corroborate what i read in the various works of the standard writers here a sphere. upon the subject.